ioannis-doitsinis/My_Projects/README.md

    In this project, we built a model based on Recurrent Neural Networks that can predict the Close values of the TESLA Inc. (TSLA) stock.

-   Technologies used include RNN, Long Short-Term Memory (LSTM), Pandas, Keras and TensorFlow.
+   Technologies: RNN, Long Short-Term Memory (LSTM), Pandas, Keras and TensorFlow.

 📊 Skills and Technologies